mikeonslow/elm-workshop/part2/README.md

 - The Elm REPL can be used to test small pieces of code and can be started by typing `elm repl` into a terminal.
 - The Elm Live is a flexible dev server with features like live reload: [https://github.com/tomekwi/elm-live]()

 >Elm Live is helpful when you need to run your code in an HTML file where you can include styles (CSS) and other resources.
 >This is what we'll be using `elm-live` going forward with this workshop

+Let's stop the `elm reactor` by clicking `Ctrl+C` in the terminal in which you started it

+Now let's rerun the app using `elm live` by running the following commands in a terminal:

+`elm-live Main.elm --output=static/js/elm.js --pushstate --open`

+Once we run this command, we should see a browser window open with the app running and "Hello, World!!!" displayed in the upper left corner just like when we used the reactor.

+Now, we'll show off one of the nicest features of `elm-live`, in the `Main.elm` file, change the string "Hello World!!!" to "Hello `your name`!!!" and save the file!

+One you do this, `elm-live` should automatically update the app in your browser window to say "Hello `your name`!!!"

 #### Recap